 The elements of XDR can be boiled down to three main components:

-- Recommendations: XDR tools can offer query recommendations to security teams to help further an investigation.
-They can also provide recommendations on how to respond to threats to improve remediation efforts.
+XDR tools can provide query recommendations to security teams to help further an investigation.
+They can also offer counsel on responding to threats and remediation.

 Risks of XDR